 ConCATulations to Richelle and Ken Okada on creating a friendly, welcoming and friendly environment for happy cats and really spoiled happy people!
 On your next visit to Wellington, New Zealand, this is one of the things you must not miss!

-The Background and the People who dreamed of the Cat Adoption Cafe
+The People who dreamed of the Cat Adoption Cafe

 Why a cat cafe for Wellington?